 Dr. Clayton Barbour graduated from the University of Miami School of Medicine in 1982 and subsequently completed his postgraduate medical education at the University of Florida School of Medicine.
 During his professional training in Miami, he was involved with caring for some of the first AIDS patients in the United States.
 In 1984, Dr. Barbour was one of the founding members of the AIDS Coalition Duval County, and then, almost a decade later, he established a practice at Davies Medical Center in the Castro District in San Francisco.
 There, he also served on the HIV Services Committee and the Community Consortium of Bay Area HIV Health Care Providers.

 From September 1994 to June 2011, he served as the Medical Director for Desert AIDS Project’s HIV Health Center in Palm Springs.
-In his current position as the Medical Director of Specialty for Borrego Health, Dr. Barbour has been instrumental in redefining a medical program for the treatment of HIV/AIDS and chronic hepatitis C, and, more recently, the transgender care program.
+In his current position as the Medical Director of Specialty for Borrego Health, Dr. Barbour has been instrumental in redefining a medical program for the treatment of HIV/AIDS and chronic hepatitis C.

 Patric Schine, FNP, DNP